-If you can, spend at least one day in Page to see some of the most unique natural wonders in Arizona.
+If you can, spend at least one day in Page to see some of the most unique natural wonders in the entire state of Arizona.

 The Ultimate One Day in Page Itinerary: How to Spend One Day in Arizona

-To prove this, two weeks ago we went on our longest road trip and crossed three states in one night.
+To prove this, two weeks ago we went on our longest road trip so far and crossed three states in one night.
 Driving almost nonstop for nine hours from Los Angeles to Arizona is never easy.
-But it always pays off in the end.
-Without further ado, let me share our complete one day in Page, Arizona, itinerary.
+But it always pays off in the end, especially when your final destination is Page.

 THE ULTIMATE ITINERARY FOR ONE DAY IN PAGE, ARIZONA